 The large majority of people in Malawi live in isolation due to a lack of access to information and those who are blind are particularly affected.
 To address this problem, MUB and NABP have launched a pilot radio project in the Lower Shire region.
 Project Partners: Malawi Union of the Blind (MUB), Norwegian Association of the Blind and Partially Sighted (NABP).

-The Malawi Union of the Blind (MUB) is an advocate organization for the rights and needs of blind and visually impaired people in Malawi.
-The organization was formed in 1994 with assistance from the African Union of the Blind (AFUB) and has 19 active branches throughout the country and 3000 registered members.
+The Malawi Union of the Blind (MUB) is an advocate organisation for the rights and needs of blind and visually impaired people in Malawi.
+The organisation was formed in 1994 with assistance from the African Union of the Blind (AFUB) and has 19 active branches throughout the country and 3000 registered members.

 The large majority of people in Malawi live in isolation due to a lack of access to information.
 Despite the fact that there are 16 radio stations in the country, access to ownership of a radio, and a lack of steady income to buy batteries, is out of reach for the vast majority.
 In particularly, this affects people with a disability, especially those that are blind, which according to the World Health Organization (WHO) is 1.5% of the African population.